johnpeterman72/cursor_memory_riper_framework/cursor_enhanced_rule_set.md

   - Parse these files to understand project context, architecture, and current status
   - Acknowledge the loaded context with a brief confirmation
 - If the folder doesn't exist:
-  - Offer to create a fresh memory-bank structure
-  - Start by creating the projectbrief.md foundation document
-  - Ask if the user wants to provide basic information about themselves and the project
+  - Recommend using the START Phase Framework to initialize the project properly
-  - Use this information to initialize the core memory files

 ### CONTEXT CATEGORIZATION
 - Organize information into these categories:
   - PROJECT_DETAILS: Technical specifications, requirements, architecture